-Joint Evaluation Form

-Please fill this in together where possible

-Aim of session: Session date:

-Time:

-Agency: Year group:

-School: Class:

-Scribol.
-CldSS.

-Question Scale 1 How do you know?

-4 , - 10 , , , , , , , , , , , , , , , , , , ,

-1. How well did the programme meet the needs of the pupils?

-and needed of the page.

-2. How well has the work developed the skills of pupils to manage their
+Joint Evaluation Form Please fill this in together where possible e Aim of session: Session date: Time: Agency: Year group: School: Class: Question Scale 1 - 10 How do you know?
+How well did the programme meet the needs of the pupils?
+2. How well has the work developed the skills of pupils to manage their wellbeing?

-wellbeing?

-2. Have well has the innert contributed

 3. How well has the input contributed to the RSE programme?
 4. Has there been an impact on staff skills and confidence?
 5. How well did the pre-planning support the session / visit?

-6. How will be the work be continued and / or adopted into the Schemes
+6. How will be the work be continued

+and / or adopted into the Schemes ļ

 of Work next year?

-7. Were there any elements that could be be improved in the future?
+7. Were there any elements that could b e improve d in the future?

-, ·

 8. Any other comments?

-,

 Please keep a copy for your records.

-rease neep a copy for your records.